LSambo02/Dapp/README.md

-I am giving legs to a project I designed a couple months ago while planning to move from my parents home, though it was just a design I took the last 3 weeks or so (files creation dated 29th July) to eliminate all sorts of procrastination and made it a priority to develop and now testing with my younger brother who is giving me insights on how we can make it better.
+I am giving legs to a project I designed a couple months ago while planning to move from my parents home, though it was just a design I took the last 3 weeks or so to eliminate all sorts of procrastination and made it a priority to develop and now testing with my younger brother who is giving me insights on how we can make it better.

 Find screenshots below